solveen/WebApplicationJava/README.md

    ![image](https://user-images.githubusercontent.com/41668152/161540124-6d5846ab-043c-451e-ab8c-9ecc3aae25ee.png)

 ## User Stories
    1. A user can add other users.
    2. A user can view other user details
    3. A user can update details of other users.
    4. A user can delete other users.

+## Technical
+   The front end of the app is built with HTML/CSS, Javascript and Bootstrap 4.

+   2.
     To get to dashboard, you must first register and then login.